-The Cochin Pipeline ("Cochin") consists of a 12-inch diameter pipeline totaling 2,452 km, which spans from Kankakee County, Illinois to Fort Saskatchewan, Alberta.
-Cochin, transports light condensate primarily to be used as diluent to facilitate bitumen transportation.
-Cochin traverses two provinces in Canada and four states in the U.S. and is currently capable of transporting approximately 95 mbpd of light condensate.
-If additional receipt points in Canada are established, and future demand supports it, throughput on the Canadian portion of Cochin has the potential to reach approximately 110 mbpd.
+The Cochin Pipeline system ("Cochin Pipeline") consists of a 12-inch diameter pipeline totaling 2,452 km, which spans from Kankakee County, Illinois to Fort Saskatchewan, Alberta.
+The Cochin Pipeline, transports light condensate primarily to be used as diluent to facilitate bitumen transportation.
+The Cochin Pipeline traverses two provinces in Canada and four states in the U.S. and has historically been capable of transporting approximately 95 mbpd of light condensate.
+Pembina has evaluated the capacity of the Cochin Pipeline and identified opportunities to increase the capacity of the system.
+A recent capacity test has confirmed incremental capacity, allowing Pembina to offer an additional 14 mbpd of capacity.
+Pembina has identified and is evaluating further potential incremental capacity under various capital scenarios.

-Cochin has three primary customers who, among them, have total contractual take-or-pay commitments of 85 mbpd.
-These customers have investment grade credit ratings and financial capacity that supports their long-term contractual commitments, which expire in 2024.
+The Cochin Pipeline has three primary customers who, among them, have total contractual take-or-pay commitments of 85 mbpd.
+These contractual commitments are long-term and expire in 2024 with renewal rights until 2034.

-Diluent used in Canada is primarily supplied by local production in Canada (both conventional and unconventional condensates, as well as refinery light naphtha) and imports from the U.S. While Cochin is exposed to competition from other pipeline systems that are capable of transporting significant volumes of diluent, Cochin's delivery point in Fort Saskatchewan has a low gravity diluent pool and a high level of connectivity, thereby making Cochin an attractive mode of shipping diluent.
+Condensate used in Canada is primarily supplied by local production in (both conventional and unconventional condensates, as well as refinery light naphtha) and imports from the U.S. While the Cochin Pipeline is exposed to competition from other pipeline systems that are capable of transporting significant volumes of diluent, the Cochin Pipeline's delivery point in Fort Saskatchewan has a low gravity diluent pool and a high level of connectivity, thereby making the Cochin Pipeline an attractive mode of shipping condensate.